 Company logos are really crucial for any business.
 It’s no wonder that people invest a lot of money and time into crafting a logo that stands the test of time.
 However, that doesn’t mean you can’t make changes to your logo.
 In fact, it’s important to stay up-to-date with the latest trends.
 Have you noticed how flat designs in logos have taken over the market lately?

 For instance, we’ve noticed some of our clients here at Penji ask about this type of logo design.
-Because we offer unlimited graphic design services or one-off designs, they have total control over the project size and cost.
+Because we offer unlimited graphic design services or one-off logo designs, they have total control over the project size and cost.

 Let’s dive into the world of flat logos and explore how they can benefit your business.

 Flat designs are two-dimensional design styles that are perceived to be simpler and cleaner.
 According to the Interaction Design Foundation, it became popular when giant companies like Microsoft, Apple, and Google started using flat design.
 In fact, they even changed their company logo.

 Have you ever wondered about the history of company logos and how it grew over time?
 Here’s a rundown:

 For centuries, people have been using symbols, images, and even signatures to identify themselves.
 Think about the markings in caves or the signatures on paintings.
 But then, various industries came into the picture and the business owners needed symbols that will make them well known.
 Hence, the birth of company logos.